US Skilled Trades Salary Calculator — BLS May 2025 Data

 Trade National Median Entry (Year 1) Top 10%

-Source: BLS OEWS, May 2024.
+Source: BLS OEWS, May 2025 (released May 15, 2026).
 Entry estimates derived from BLS 10th percentile data.
+Millwright added to reflect full tool coverage.

 Frequently asked questions